jennybc/gapminder/README.md

 The [`data-raw`](data-raw) directory contains all of the scripts used to extract the data from the Excel spreadsheets downloaded from [Gapminder](http://www.gapminder.org) in 2008 and 2009.
 All underlying and intermediate data is there as well, going back to the Excel files themselves.

-I explicitly use this package to teach data cleaning, so have refactored my old cleaning code into several scripts and also include compiled Markdown reports (*no Markdown yet; see [iss#1](https://github.com/jennybc/gapminder/issues/1*).
+I explicitly use this package to teach data cleaning, so have refactored my old cleaning code into several scripts and also include compiled Markdown reports *(no Markdown yet; see [iss#1](https://github.com/jennybc/gapminder/issues/1))*.
 In hindsight, I wouldn't necessarily clean it the same way again (and I would download more recent data!), but at this point there is great value in reproducing the data I've been using for ~5 years.

 ### Plain text delimited files